anusikhajha/anusikhajha/README.md

 ### :airplane: Professional Journey

-- Currently working as an Data Analyst at [Detla India] since Oct'22
+- Currently working as an Data Analyst at [Detla India](https://deltas.co.in) since Oct'22
-- Worked as an HR Professional from Jan 2019 to Mar 2023
+- Worked as an HR Professional from Jan 201ida9 to Mar 2022